My Psychotherapist is Lying on the Couch

 And it's lost forever.
 Maybe I should talk about that,

-Which my psychotherapist wants me to talk about
+which my psychotherapist wants me to mend or find

 "You're not blank.
 You're numb.
 That's understandable."

-He leans forward, pushing his spectacles back on his nose.
+leans forward, pushes his spectacles back on his nose,

-How I turn into the letter 'h' sitting upright in a chair
+how I become the letter 'h' sitting upright in a chair

-And only then can I become a 'the'.
-He sighs...
+and only then can I become a 'the'.
+He smiles brightly...